These States’ Anti-DEI Legislation May Impact Higher Education

 North Carolina

-On April 13, North Carolina Republicans introduced House Bill 607, which would prohibit institutions in the University of North Carolina system and public community colleges from asking prospective students and employees about their political or social beliefs.
-That bill has passed in the House and passed the first reading in the Senate on May 2.
+On April 13, 2023, North Carolina Republicans introduced House Bill 607, which would have prohibited institutions in the University of North Carolina system and public community colleges from asking prospective students and employees about their political or social beliefs.
+The bill passed in the House and passed the first reading in the Senate on May 2, 2023, but made no further moves before the end of the legislative session.

 North Dakota